Building compliant employee files –

-Items that should be designated as confidential within an employee file or kept in a separate file and not shared outside of HR, payroll and benefits administration include benefits, PHI, drug, background and leave data as noted above.
+Includes items that are designated as confidential within an employee file or kept in a separate file and not shared outside of HR, payroll, and benefits administration include benefits, PHI, drug, background, and leave data, as noted above.

 Access to Employee files

-Although employee files and their content are the property of the company, many states have laws requiring the employer to allow the employee a right to view certain basic employment and payroll documents contained in their employee file within a reasonable amount of time upon request.
-Such documents may include their application, payroll authorization and tax forms, benefit enrollment forms, discipline and performance reviews, attendance records, garnishment and leave documents.
+Although employee files and their content are the property of the company, many states have laws requiring the employer to allow the employee a right to view particular essential employment and payroll documents contained in their employee file within a reasonable amount of time upon request.
+Such materials may include their application, payroll authorization and tax forms, benefit enrollment forms, discipline and performance reviews, attendance records, garnishment, and leave documents.
 Employers should make sure they review state-specific employment record laws when setting up their employee file access policy.

 Identify retention requirements for each employee document and record, and create a policy to ensure compliance.
 There are specific retention requirements for those items stored in an employee file.
-For example, upon termination of employment, I-9s are required to be kept for at least three years from date of hire or 1 year from date of termination, whichever is longer.
+For example, upon the termination of employment, I-9s are required to be kept for at least three years from the date of hire or one year from the date of termination, whichever is longer.
 Electronic documents should be retained as if they were paper documents.
 If an employee has sufficient reason to keep an email message, the message should either be printed in hard copy and kept in the appropriate file or moved to an “archive” computer file folder.
-Computer backup and recovery methods should be tested on a regular basis.
+Computer backup and recovery methods should be tested regularly.